mockery/mockery/docs/reference/startup_methods.rst

 expectation store for new instances.
 For this purpose we use the term "instance mock" to differentiate it from the simpler "alias mock".

+In other words, an instance mock will "intercept" when a new instance of the mocked class is created, then the mock will be used instead.
+This is useful specially when mocking hard dependencies which will be discussed later.

 .. note::

     Using alias/instance mocks across more than one test will generate a fatal